brendanf/reUnite/README.md

  - *Sebacina* (RDP)

 Some additional changes are made by hand using the `reference/*.pre.sed` files.
+These include a few updates to Tedersoo's taxonomy.

 Lists of all changed taxonomy for each database are found in `output/*.changes`.